PineappleOverTheSea/turn-tracker/README.md

 * Edit creature inside the "Currently active" field or by clicking on it in the "Coming up" line.
 Selected creature will appear below in the "Edit existing creature" area.
 * Heal / Hurt values are applied upon pressing enter.
 * Round marking flag in the timeline shows the start of the next round.
+* Too lazy to type?
+Creatures sharing the same name will be auto numbered.
+* Too lazy to roll real dice?
+Use integrated initiative roller.